Kensington (SA)

 Table Chart PROFILE FAQ

-Kensington has a particular employment specialization in professional & technical services, with an employment share 1.7 times the regional level.
-Meanwhile, manufacturing has limited presence with 3.5% employment compared to 7.0% regionally.
-Many residents commute elsewhere for work based on the count of Census working population to local population.
-During the year to September 2025, employment levels increased by 4.0% and labour force increased by 3.8%, resulting in a unemployment fall of 0.2 percentage points.
-In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling 0.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Kensington.
-These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Kensington's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Many residents commute elsewhere for work based on Census data.
+Between December 2024 and December 2025, employment levels increased by 3.1%, labour force grew by 3.0%, with unemployment remaining essentially unchanged in Kensington.
+In comparison, Greater Adelaide recorded employment growth of 4.2% and labour force growth of 3.9%, with a decrease in unemployment by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Kensington's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment